 Stephen’s not alone.
 Unwittingly sipping from dosed drinks.
 Eating some super-potent acid-soaked sugarcubes.
-Mixing up the baggies of powered LSD and cocaine, and accidentally snorting a line of acid.
-Although it’s really rare, LSD overdose could happen to anyone, really.
+Mixing up the baggies of powered LSD and cocaine and accidentally snorting a line of acid.
+Although it’s really rare, LSD overdoses like these could happen to anyone, really.

 Robert Gable, professor of psychology at Claremont Graduate University, has spent his career investigating drug toxicity.
 On the nerd blog I Fucking Love Science, Gable explains that LSD doesn’t have a reputation for fatal outcomes.
 “I haven’t come across any cases in which LSD alone could be verified as the cause of death,” he assures us.
 It’s usually only when acid is mixed with other harmful substances that things get dangerous.